Transform your favorite breakfast cereal into this delicious Froot Loops Cake! Vanilla cake layers infused with cereal milk.

-Today’s post is an homage to my favourite cereal: Froot Loops.
-It was my favourite when I was little, and is still my fave to this day.
+Today’s post is an homage to my favorite cereal: Froot Loops.
+It was my favorite when I was little, and is still my fave to this day.
 Other cereals have come and gone, but none have had the staying power of good old Froot Loops.
 I don’t have it often, mind you.
 We try to keep the non-dessert meals around here somewhat healthy-ish, but there’s pretty much always guaranteed to be a box of this in our pantry, ready for those perfect Saturday mornings.

 It’s one of those cereals that will completely rip up the inside of your mouth, but it’s totally worth it.
 I don’t like my cereal to get soggy, so it’s extra bad for that.
 On that note — are you an add milk to cereal or add cereal to milk kinda person?
 For me, always and forever, I pour milk in the bowl first and then sprinkle some cereal on top — but not too much for fear of it getting soggy (shudder).
 I add more cereal as I go, but I always make sure there are no stray Loops in the bowl before adding more.

 I cannot understand how people pour a huge pile of cereal into their bowl and then pour the milk on top of that.
 Someone explain the rationale to me here!
 Just the thought of soggy cereal grosses me out.

 While we’re talking sogginess here… it was not the smartest decision on my part to sprinkle chopped cereal between the layers.
 I was going to make a crumble, like in my Cinnamon Toast Crunch Cake, but I was worried that the color would look off, and I wanted it to look perfect and pretty.
 Well, it looks pretty, but the chewy cereal between the layers was not the best.
 It added more flavor, for sure, but if you opt to do this, I’d recommend making a crumble with it instead.